 Indivisible: Stories of American Community Alaskan fishing communities records; 1999-2001. hmc-0507.
 The collection contains interviews with members of the Alaska fishing community.
 A majority of the interviewees are commercial fishermen from various areas in Alaska.

 Loman and Hanford photographs; 1910-1920.
 EPH-0144.
-Photograph album produced by a noted Alaskan photography firm.
-Contains photographs of various canneries and one photograph of ladies at a swimming contest at Hoonah Cannery.
+Photograph album produced by an Alaskan photography firm.
+Contains photographs of various canneries and one photograph of women at a swimming contest at Hoonah Cannery.

-Thomas Sexton photographs and negatives; ca. 1900-1929. hmc-0219.
+Thomas Sexton photographs collection; circa 1900-1929.
+HMC-0219.
 The collection contains photos of Alaska Natives fishing and processing fish.

-Helen Stevens papers and photographs; 1897-1951. hmc-0761.
+Helen Stevens papers; 1897-1951.
+HMC-0761.
 Papers, publications and photographs of woman who worked as a reporter for the Alaska Railroad.
 The collection contains photographs of the Metlakatla cannery and purse-seiner fishing boats.